alevchuk/minibank/README.md

 While your bitcoin chain syncs...

+Skip the following sections if your setting up a node on Amazon AWS or Google cloud:
+* Name your Pi
+* Time-zone
+* Non-British Keyboard

 #### Name your Pi

 Give your host a name.
 Edit 2 files replacing "raspberrypi" with the name you came up with.
 No spaces or punctuation.